 Click Create Cluster.

 A notebook is a collection of cells that run computations on an Apache Spark cluster.
 To create a notebook in the Workspace:

 In the sidebar, click the Workspace button .

 In the Workspace folder, select Create > Notebook.

 On the Create Notebook dialog, enter a name and select SQL in the Language drop-down.
-This selection determines the primary language of the notebook.
+This selection determines the default language of the notebook.

 Click Create.
 The notebook opens with an empty cell at the top.